Saffron Barker: 2019–present: Rise to fame in mainstream media

 On 1 August 2019, in an interview with Heart Radio, Saffron confirmed that she would be appearing as a contestant on the seventeenth series of BBC dance contest Strictly Come Dancing.
 She marked the second social media personality to take part in the competition's history after Joe Sugg.
 Barker's dance partner was Britain's Got Talent series seven contestant, AJ Pritchard.
 They were eliminated ten weeks in to the competition, on 24 November 2019, after facing Karim Zeroual and Amy Dowden in the dance-off.

 In March 2020, Barker appeared on a one-off special edition of The Greatest Dancer for Sport Relief 2020, as a member of dance troupe Don8.
 Her team won against Team Encore.
 Nine months later, in December, Barker was announced as one of the 12 contestants to appear on The Celebrity Circle.
 It aired in March 2021, and saw Barker play as a single version of herself, instead of catfishing as someone else.
 She was named the runner-up, as Lady Leshurr won the show after catfishing as British rapper Big Narstie.

 In January 2022, Barker appeared as a contestant an episode of BBC One's The Wheel, hosted by Michael McIntyre.
 One month later, in February, she appeared as a contestant on E4's The Real Dirty Dancing, a talent show hosted by Keith Lemon and Ashley Roberts, where ten celebrities paired up in couples to learn dance routines from Dirty Dancing.
 Barker's dance partner was Lee Ryan, and they were named the winners of the competition.

 In March 2023, Barker appeared in the fifth series of Channel 4's Celebrity Hunted, where she was paired up with former University Challenge contestant and mathematician Bobby Seagull.
 Barker and Seagull had 48 hours left before reaching the extraction point, but decided to split up.
-Barker got caught by the Hunters after a member of the public told them her exact whereabouts.
+Barker ended up being caught by the Hunters after a member of the public told them her exact whereabouts.